Grant request must be received on or before April 1, 2018.

 B. Research Team (½ page)

-Describe the team who will do the research and their qualifications, including e-mail addresses.
+Describe the team doing the research and their qualifications, including e-mail addresses.

 Note what is known and what is unknown relative to the research question that will be addressed in the proposal.
 Emphasize the significance of the results you hope to achieve and its potential impact on leukemia patients.
 Include, if available, but not required, a summary of any preliminary data relevant to the current proposal.
 How will the proposed research advance knowledge?